 - Tunumiit of East Greenland or Tunu who speak Tunumitt oraasiat or East Greenlandic

 - Inughuit of North Greenland who speaks Inuktun or Polar Inuit

-For a long time, Greenlandic Inuit have survived the harsh and extreme living conditions.
-The country’s culture, tradition, and means of living have been shaped by them.
+For a long time, Greenlandic Inuit have survived harsh and extreme living conditions.
+They have shaped the country’s culture, traditions, and means of living.
 Today, most Greenlanders are bilingual speakers of Danish and Kalaallisut and generally trace their lineage to the first Inuit who came to Greenland.

 Aside from residing in Greenland, ethnic Greenlanders also live in Denmark, North America, and other Nordic countries.

 The term Eskimo was used to describe indigenous Inuit.
 However, Canadian and English-speaking Greenlandic Inuit regard this term as derogatory and offensive.
 Thus, it is replaced by the term Inuit or words specific to a particular group or community.

 Immigration into Greenland has occurred in roughly four waves.
 Around 2500 to 2000 BCE, the first group of Inuit arrived in Greenland from the Canadian island of Ellesmere.
 Northern Greenland was colonised by the Paleo-Inuit, while the South belonged to the Saqqaq culture.